City phone: (805) 925-0994 ext. 321

 Oversees and directs operations of the Santa Maria Public Library and three County Branches in Library Zone III.

 The Santa Maria Public Library provides materials and services to help community residents obtain information to meet their personal, educational and professional needs.
 The Library features current, high demand, high interest materials in a variety of formats for persons of all ages in both Spanish and English.
 Special emphasis is placed on stimulating young children's interests to foster an appreciation for reading and learning.

-Continue to offer a wide variety of recreational, informational, and educational programs in the main and branch libraries (i.e. downloading eBooks and eAudiobooks, instructing in the use of library databases and computer use) through outreach efforts for children, teens, adults, and seniors with the purpose of attracting new users and retaining current Library users.
+Provide a wide variety of recreational, informational, and educational programs in the Main and Branch Libraries (i.e. health programs, instructing and using electronic resources, movies) for children, teens, adults, and seniors with the purpose of attracting new users and retaining regular patrons.

-Continue to seek grant-funding opportunities to improve the materials, equipment, furnishings, and services provided at the Main Library and the various County-funded, City-operated branch libraries.
+Seek grants to improve the materials, equipment, furnishings, and services provided at the Main Library and the various County-funded, City-operated Branch libraries.